lucid-wei/g-cubed_teaching_model/4running.md

 layout: default
 nav_order: 4
 ---
-# Running the G-Cubed using your own Python script.
+# Running the G-Cubed using your own Python script

 Modify the following python script to run the model.
 An example of this script is contained in the python directory of the model (python/run.py).